What is psikat?

 Element Description

-Pan slider Drag horizontally to pan left/right.
-Double-click to reset to center
+Pan slider Drag to pan.
+Double-click to reset

-Volume fader Drag vertically to adjust volume.
-A tick mark shows 0 dB.
+Volume fader Drag to adjust.
 Double-click to reset

-dB readout Shows the current volume in dB.
-Can also be dragged to adjust
+dB readout Current volume in dB.
+Can also be dragged

 Master Strip

-A dedicated strip at the right end of the mixer, labeled MASTER:
+Labeled MASTER, at the right end of the mixer:

 Element Description

-Pan slider Drag horizontally to pan the master output left/right.
-Double-click to reset to center
+Pan slider Master output panning.
+Double-click to reset

-dB readout Shows the current master volume in dB.
-Can also be dragged to adjust
+dB readout Current master volume in dB.
+Can also be dragged

 Effects

 Per-channel effects are available on every track.
-The master bus has EQ, Purrifier, and Compressor accessible via the MASTER FX tab in the mixer.
+The master bus has EQ and Compressor accessible via the mixer.

-Each effect can be toggled via their header button.
-When disabled, it is fully bypassed with zero CPU overhead.
+Each effect can be toggled via its header button.
+When disabled, it is fully bypassed.

 Distortion